Analysis: Does Netanyahu's Win Maintain Status Quo Or Push Israel Further Right?

 Palestinians say the United States is far too biased in favor of Israel and they have refused to work with Trump's peace team since the U.S. backed Israel's claim to the city of Jerusalem and moved the U.S. Embassy there.

 David Makovsky, director of the Project on Arab-Israel Relations at the Washington Institute for Near East Policy, told NPR Netanyahu would likely hold off on annexation as a favor to Trump, pending the peace proposal.
-But if the Palestinians are seen as rejecting the plan, he says, Netanyahu would seek a green light from Trump for annexation of select settlements, "as a consequence."
+But if the Palestinians are seen as rejecting the plan, he says, Netanyahu would seek a green light from Trump for annexation of select settlements as a "consequence."

 Israel might just annex small areas at first, but that would be enough to be "breaking that taboo," Makovsky said.

-Israel would likely point to the divided Palestinian leadership and accuse of them of scuttling Trump's plan.
+Israel would likely point to the divided Palestinian leadership and accuse them of scuttling Trump's plan.
 But annexation would draw a big outcry from the Palestinians and governments around the world, which hold that the West Bank should be resolved by peace talks.

 The pending charges